livepeer/docs/docs/video-miners/getting-started/activation.md

 ### Print a list of your accessible GPUs

 Once you have checked your [Nvidia driver](https://www.nvidia.com/Download/index.aspx) is installed, your Nvidia GPUs on your machine should be [accessible on Livepeer](/video-miners/getting-started/activation#nvidia-gpu-i-ds).

+**Note:** Instructions for non-Nvidia GPUs will be added in the future.

 - Use the `nvidia-smi` (installed with the Nvidia driver) to print a list of GPUs:

 **For example:**